mzachariadis/bare-react-native/README.md

 5. Rename package name folders of debug/ and release/ on `./android/app/src/main/java/`
 6. Update package name inside the related files such as `MainActivity.java`, `MainApplication.java`
 7. `npm install`
-8. `cd ios && open <newName>.xcworkspace` and the Xcode will be opened.
+8. `cd ios && open <newName>.xcworkspace` and the Xcode will open.
 Change the bundle identifier
 9. `cd ios && pod install`

 ## Environmental variables